Groups affiliated with us

 The Trefoil Guild is financially self-supporting.

 Each Guild, County, Country and Region is responsible for its own finances.
-Every member of The Trefoil Guild pays an annual subscription to the Guild, the amount of which is agreed each year by the Executive Committee and recommended to the Council for approval.
+Every member of The Trefoil Guild pays an annual subscription to the Guild.
+This amount is agreed each year by the Executive Committee and recommended to the Council for approval.

 Student Scout and Guide Clubs are set up in colleges of further and higher education, universities and similar establishments.
-They provide a framework for students to maintain, renew or acquire contact with Guiding and Scouting.
+They provide a framework for students to begin, maintain, renew contact with Guiding and Scouting.

 The aim of the Student Scout and Guide Organisation (SSAGO) is to: